 How to Find the Right Mix of Debt vs. Equity Financing

-Finding the right mix of debt vs. equity financing to start your business can make all the difference in its survival.
+Finding the right mix of debt versus equity financing to start your business can make all the difference in its survival.
 In creating your business plan, you should take a look at all the potential sources and determine the balance that’s right for you.
 Most entrepreneurs use their own savings (equity) as a starting point.
-But for many, that won’t cover all the bases—which is where debt financing comes in.
+In fact, according to the 2014 Small Business Success Study, 36% of small business owners have used personal sources (i.e. non-retirement savings, retirement savings, or capital from family and friends) to fund their businesses during the past year.
+But for many, personal sources won’t cover all the bases—which is where debt financing comes in.

 No one wants a huge amount of debt hanging over their business.
 Often, though, a business loan at an affordable interest rate can provide the means to get you started, keep you afloat in a downturn—or supplement the portion of your personal savings that you invest.